MorganJBradford/AnimalShelterApi.Solution/READEME.md

   }
 }``

-2. Run Application
+2. Launch the API

-* From the top level directory enter 'cd AnimalShelterApi' in the command line.
+* From the top level directory enter 'cd AnimalShelter' in the command line.
 * Run 'dotnet ef database update' to create your database.
 * Run the command 'dotnet restore' to download dependencies required to run the project.
 * Next, enter 'dotnet run' the in command line.
 You should see a message similar to the following populate in your terminal: